 Top 3 Things You’ll Learn

-- How the novel coronavirus pandemic is impacting small businesses and their employees
+- How the coronavirus pandemic is impacting small- and medium-sized businesses and their employees

-- Four main factors contributing to increased employer healthcare benefits costs
+- Why employer healthcare benefits costs are increasing

-- Strategies to help your self-funded clients find prescription drug savings amidst the uncertainty
+- How to help self-funded employers find prescription drug savings amidst the uncertainty

 As businesses continue to navigate the impact of the COVID-19 pandemic, new data shows that “employed patients” will make up 1.5 million of the nation’s total cases.
 More than half of those cases will be employees of small companies, or those with fewer than 500 employees.
 Depending on the severity of illness, employer healthcare costs could increase between 4% to 7%, following projections that 30% of the population will become infected.